google-deepmind/acme/docs/user/components.md

 While custom Sonnet modules can be implemented and used directly, Acme also provides a number of useful network primitives which are tailored to RL tasks;
-these can be imported from `acme.tf.networks`, see [networks] for more details.
+these can be imported from `acme.tf.networks`, see [networks] for more examples.
 These primitives can be combined using `snt.Sequential`, or `snt.DeepRNN` when stacking network modules with state.